+If you see a Windows-detected IP address conflict error on your computer, another device is assigned the same IP address as your PC.
+This issue is widespread and can be resolved quickly.
+It occurs when a Router gives the same IP address to several computers.
+You may find this error even if only one device is connected to the network.
 Having the same IP address on more than one computer is not feasible.
-As an IP address is a unique address that helps in recognizing a device and pinpoint a device.
+An IP address is a unique address that helps recognize and pinpoint a device.
 An analogy to this is having the same house address as your neighbor.
 This situation will surely give a tough time to the courier boy in figuring out the house for which the courier was designated.

-Windows has detected an IP address conflict
+Windows has detected an IP address conflict.

 Another computer on this network has the same IP address as this computer.
 Contact your network administrator for help resolving this issue.
 More details are available in the Windows System event log.

 (The text mentioned above is the complete error message that you might see on your computer screens)